Final Voyage

 Final Voyage is an action film released in 1999.
 The film stars Dylan Walsh, Ice-T, Erika Eleniak, and Claudia Christian.
+The film revolves around a terrorist attack on a cruise ship.

 Plot

 During the Chinese New Year holiday season, a madman named Josef and his deadly gang of 8 modern-day pirates target a luxury cruise ship bound for Hawaii full of 2,500 wealthy passengers.
 The terrorists climb aboard after being dropped-off via seaplane and shoot the bridge deck crew, ship's cook and a waiter before terrorizing all the passengers in the Ball room during their elegant night with the captain.
 Josef then takes the Captain and cruise director hostage on the Bridge deck and force them to reveal where a vault containing $130 million is located.
 The passengers are taken hostage by two of the eight hijackers.
 Aaron Carpenter, a passenger and celebrity bodyguard, manages to remain undetected by the hijackers and makes a courageous rescue attempt accompanied by his wife and chief engineer.